ul-gh/esp_ajax_if/README.md

   temperature sensors using the ESP32 ADC in its high-linearity region
 * PWM reference signal generation for hardware overcurrent detector
 * External GPIO output control for relays, fan, enable and error-reset
-* TBD: Delta-Sigma conversion control and filter for insulated current sensing
+* TBD: Delta-Sigma conversion control

 The HTML web application interface features a responsive CSS grid layout and requires a web browser with at least JavaScript ES 7 support.